 Spend an afternoon geocaching

 With many caches set up within the city, geocaching is a great way to get out and unleash your sense of adventure.
-Visit the official geocaching website, download the app and you’re ready to go treasure hunting which can include easy trail walkways or some light bushwacking.
+Visit the official geocaching website, download the app and you’re ready to go treasure hunting which can include easy trail walkways or some light bushwhacking.
 Use your navigation skills to decipher codes, discover historic locations and uncover hidden treasures.
 Difficulties range from 1-5 and make a great family activity.

 Grab a picnic and take in a view